 - Recommend using D (Drive) in slippery conditions. - Accelerate gently.
-Accelerating too quickly causes the wheels to spin and makes the surface under the tires slick. - Turn on the Traction Control System (TCS). - The Antilock Brake System (ABS) improves vehicle stability during hard stops, but the brakes should be applied sooner than when on dry pavement. - Allow greater following distance and watch for slippery spots.
+Accelerating too quickly causes the wheels to spin and makes the surface under the tires slick. - Turn on the Traction Control System (TCS).

+- The Antilock Brake System (ABS) improves vehicle stability during hard stops, but the brakes should be applied sooner than when on dry pavement. - Allow greater following distance and watch for slippery spots.
 Icy patches can occur on otherwise clear roads in shaded areas.
 The surface of a curve or an overpass can remain icy when the surrounding roads are clear.
-Avoid sudden steering maneuvers and braking while on ice.

-Turn off cruise control.
+Avoid sudden steering maneuvers and braking while on ice. - Turn off cruise control. - Avoid using Regen on Demand paddle.